MicrosoftDocs/azure-aks-docs/articles/aks/keda-about.md

 The KEDA add-on makes it even easier by deploying a managed KEDA installation, providing you with [a rich catalog of Azure KEDA scalers][keda-scalers] that you can scale your applications with on your Azure Kubernetes Services (AKS) cluster.

+> [!NOTE]
+> KEDA 2.15 brings a breaking change which [removes pod identity support](https://github.com/kedacore/keda/issues/5035).
+While the KEDA managed addon is not currently running KEDA 2.15, if you use pod identity, we recommend you move over to workload identity for your authentication.
+The KEDA addon will be bumped to KEDA 2.15 in AKS v1.31 preview.
+To read more on how to securely scale your applications with workload identity, please read our [tutorial][keda-workload-identity].
+To view KEDA's breaking change/deprecation policy, please read their [official documentation][keda-support-policy].

 ## Architecture

 [KEDA][keda] provides two main components: